brian-carroll/elm_c_wasm/NOTES.md

-## implementation
+## Notes before building stack map v2

+- replay/stackmap is so hard to debug
+- stack map is mixed through the rest of the stuff
+- I really need a separate region.
+Something small will do.
+- Explicit stack is sounding so good right now.

+- Do a rewrite
   - stack map off to the side:
   - add every allocation to it
   - when the call returns, write that as the only pointer for this call
   - the _overwriting_ is key to keeping it small and simple and current

 ```c
 typedef struct {